-Directions for Final Paper Outline and Bibliography:
+Directions for Final and Bibliography:

 - First, make sure you understand the directions for the actual paper (written on the next page). - Spend some considerable time doing outside research to refine and expand on your ideas for your final paper.
-Keep track of your work (your ideas for topics, articles, textbooks, websites, and other materials you have looked at) either on paper or electronically. - Download the .tex file template papertemplate.tex and rename it YourLastNameOutline.tex.
+Keep track of your work (your ideas for topics, articles, textbooks, websites, and other materials you have looked at) either on paper or electronically. - Copy the .tex file egunawan.github.io/writing/hw/06/guide06.pdf.
+Rename the .tex file LastNameOutline.tex.
 Put it in a new folder called assignment7 in your usual MATH2794W YourName project.
 Use it as a template for your Final Paper Outline and Bibliography. - As usual, you need a .bib file (for example, you can call it mybib.bib) and you need the following two lines at the bottom of your .tex file: \bibliography{mybib} \bibliographystyle{alpha} - Your outline should include tentative titles for the sections and subsections of your Final Paper.
 Use \label to create a label for each section and subsection. - In each section and subsection, type up notes for what you plan to include in the given (sub)section and use \cite to cite the references you will use in that (sub)section. - All references you intend to use should be put into a .bib file.
 At this stage, your bibliography should contain at least four sources (not including the Math Club talk).
-Two of the sources should be published (e.g. a peer-reviewed article published in a journal or a textbook). - Possible places to look for references, in addition to the list of references provided by the speaker (listed on the course website): - the online library resources (such as www-jstor-org.ezproxy.lib.uconn.edu and guides.lib.uconn.edu/math), - your own textbooks, and other online resources for example, the website aimath.org/textbooks/approved-textbooks/ has a list of open-source textbooks available for free online. - Include a tentative title for your paper (which should be different from the title of the related talk). - Send your YourLastNameOutline.tex PDF file as an email attachment by the deadline. - Submit your .tex and .bib files in a folder called assignment7 in your usual MATH2794W YourName project. - Late Assignment policy for the Outline and Bibliography: Late assignments are accepted (up to 48 hours) with a token.
+Two of the sources should be published (e.g. a textbook, an article in a journal, or an arXiv article). - Possible places to look for references, in addition to the list of suggested references provided by the speaker (listed on the Resources page): - the online library resources (such as www-jstor-org.ezproxy.lib.uconn.edu and guides.lib.uconn.edu/math), - your own textbooks, and other online resources for example, the website aimath.org/textbooks/approved-textbooks/ has a list of open-source textbooks available for free online. - Include a tentative title for your paper (which should be different from the title of the related talk). - Send your YourLastNameOutline.tex PDF file as an email attachment by the deadline, but before our meeting. - Submit your .tex and .bib files in a folder called assignment7 in your usual Overleaf project.